-When you provide a product or a service to customers, it’s rarely your product or service that matters to them, but how it enhances their lives which is most important.
+When you provide a product or a service to customers, its rarely your product or service that matters to them, but how it enhances their lives.
 To achieve this goal, there are likely to be multiple interactions for the customer.
 From finding the right solution, to ordering it, to paying for it and using it etc. Sometimes it will even involve more than one provider either consciously or otherwise combining to fulfil a desired outcome.

 This is what we call the customer ecosystem.
 There are three layers: